PoroShadows/JS_Sandbox/public/WIPLanguage.md

 | arguments      | Array  | An array of argument values                                     |
 | namedArguments | Object | The key is the argument name and the value is what value it has |

-Use the yield keyword inside function body and make the function a generator Use the await keyword inside function body and make the function asynchronous
+Keywords:
+- `yield` makes the function a generator
+- `await` makes the function asynchronous

 #### Examples